 Particularly fascinated by the feel of natural materials such as beeswax, marble dust, lime putty, sands, stone powders and pigments, my three-dimensional, object type paintings and sculptures are a contemporary interpretation of ancient fresco and encaustic painting techniques.
-Both techniques date back centuries, encaustic even BC.
-Synthetics are barely used.
+I try to avoid synthetic materials where ever possible.
+Both methods date back centuries.

 My approach to each painting is very intuitive and process oriented.
-Following my instincts, I do not try to reach a certain outcome when starting a new painting.
-Immersing in the making of my own colors and paint mediums releases the creative energy that guides me through the process.
-It reflects in my works which I feel are organic and authentic and try to speak to the viewer on a visceral level.
+Following my instincts, I do not try to reach a particular outcome when starting a new painting.
+Immersing in the making of my colors and paint mediums release the creative energy that guides me through the process.
+It reflects in my works, which I feel are organic and authentic and try to speak to the viewer on a visceral level.

 I am passionate about abstract paintings and a mainly self-taught artist but attended various classes and workshops with different teachers at art academies in Austria, Germany, Switzerland, and the United States over the last ten years.
 Mostly influenced definitely by the wonderful Gabriele Musebrink.

-In 2017 I „officially“ started to exhibit in Switzerland and a year later, my encaustic cubes were shown at the Juried Show of the International Encaustic Conference in Provincetown, US.
+In 2017 I „officially“ started to exhibit in Switzerland, and a year later, I was invited to participate at the Juried Show of the International Encaustic Conference in Provincetown, US.